Seattle’s Specialists for Surgical and Conservative Treatment of Bunions

 Generally, bunion surgery can be classified into two major categories:

-For a head procedure, the bone is cut and the head of the metatarsal moved over to correct the bunion.
+To correct a smaller bunion, the bone is cut and the head of the metatarsal moved over to correct the bunion.
 Various types of bone cuts can be performed depending on the necessary correction.
 Head procedures are usually indicated for a mild to moderate bunion, or for patients who do not feel they can be non-weight bearing for any length of time.

-Base procedures are performed around the base of the 1st metatarsal (bone behind great toe).
+If you have a large bunion, doing the surgery at the head of the bone usually will not provide enough correction to give a good long term result.
+In this case we will usually perform a “base procedure”.
+Base procedures are performed around the base of the 1st metatarsal.
 They include cutting a wedge out of the bone (base wedge), making a semi-circular cut and rotating the bone (crescentic osteotomy) and fusion of joint behind great toe joint (Lapidus bunionectomy).
 Base procedures are usually indicated for a moderate to severe bunion.

-Overall, there are many variables in selecting a bunion procedure and the key to success is finding an experienced surgeon who understands each variable and who has the skills to perform all types of procedures.
-Some surgeons may not have the skills to perform base type procedures and offer head procedures as your only choice.
+There is no one best type of bunion surgery.
+There are many variables in selecting a bunion procedure and the key to success is finding an experienced surgeon who understands each variable and who has the skills to perform all types of procedures.
+Some surgeons may not have the skills to perform base type procedures, for example, and offer only one type of head procedure as your only choice.
+You should avoid these surgeons.

 There is substantial medical research showing which bunion procedures are most effective in specific situations.
 At the Foot and Ankle Center of Washington, we perform an examination of your lower leg and foot, review your biomechanics and x-rays, and give you an understandable and complete explanation of what choices you have, including what type of procedure is in your best interest.